JochenC/JochenC.github.io/_pages/about.md

 -	[Ali Rajaei](https://www.tudelft.nl/staff/a.rajaei), topic “System-theoretic Machine Learning for Congestion Management”, PhD candidate TU Delft
 -	[Jochen Stiasny](https://www.tudelft.nl/en/staff/j.b.stiasny/), topic “Physics-Informed Machine Learning for Power System Dynamics”, Postdoc TU Delft, Austrian Institute of Technology
 - [Daniel Wieser](https://www.tudelft.nl/staff/d.a.r.wieser/), topic "AI-enhanced trading for Virtual Power Plants", PhD candidate TU Delft, Austrian Institute of Technology
--	[Haiwei Xie](https://www.tudelft.nl/staff/h.xie-2), topic “Game Theory and Control of Distributed Energy”, PhD candidate TU Delft
+-	[Haiwei Xie](https://www.tudelft.nl/staff/h.xie-2), topic “Orchestrating Distributed Energy Resources to Provide Power System Ancillary Services: From the Perspective of Virtual Power Plants”, PhD candidate TU Delft
--	[Maosheng Yang](https://cookbook-ms.github.io/), topic "Data Synthetisation", Postdoctorcal researcher TU Delft
+-	[Maosheng Yang](https://cookbook-ms.github.io/), topic "Data Synthetisation & Foundational Models", Postdoctorcal researcher TU Delft
--	-	[Runyao Yu](https://www.tudelft.nl/en/staff/runyao.yu), topic “Machine Learning for Outliers in Grid Operations and Intraday Energy Markets’, PhD candidate TU Delft, Austrian Institute of Technology
+-	[Runyao Yu](https://www.tudelft.nl/en/staff/runyao.yu), topic “Machine Learning for Outliers in Grid Operations and Intraday Energy Markets’, PhD candidate TU Delft, Austrian Institute of Technology
 -	[Viktor Zobernig](https://www.tudelft.nl/staff/v.z.zobernig/), topic “Trading Strategies in Redispatch Markets”, PhD candidate TU Delft, Austrian Institute of Technology

-Possibilities to join my team as PhD researcher
+Possibilities to join my team as a PhD researcher
 ------
-We offer an excellent environment, from tailored education to key background and competencies to conduct research in the area described above on a high scientific quality.
+We offer an excellent environment, from tailored education to key background and competencies to conduct research in the area described above, with a high scientific quality.
 Additionally, we offer a competitive salary package to all our PhD researchers.
-We expect our new team members to have an excellent background in related domains (computer science, power systems, control, or electrical engineering, or related education background).
+We expect our new team members to have an excellent background in related domains (computer science, power systems, control, or electrical engineering, or related educational background).
 We strongly encourage you to get in touch if you bring in this background on an excellent level, for example, being among the top 10% among your peer students, and/or having already published works that demonstrate your research ambitions and previous performance, and having won a merit-based award(s).
 If you meet these criteria, please note that diversity is a key priority for our team!
 Diverse teams are the most fun and best teams.
 I encourage everyone to apply.

 Possibilities to join my team as an MSc thesis researcher
 ------
-We are supporting MSc students to undertake research in this area within the scope of their thesis, which frequently leads to scientific publications.
+We support MSc students in undertaking research in this area as part of their thesis, which frequently leads to scientific publications.
 Get in touch if you are interested.

 Internship as visiting researcher (MSc or PhD)
 ------